apichner/pdsnd_github/README.md

-### Date created
+Date created
-Include the date you created this project and README file.
+9th February 2020

+Date last updated
+9th February 2020

-### Project Title
+Project Title
-Replace the Project Title
+Bikeshare Project

-### Description
+Description
-Describe what your project is about and what it does
+This is a Python file which provides bikeshare data to explore for users.
+This data is for the period of January to June 2019, and includes data from New York City, Chicago and Washington.

-### Files used
+Files used
-Include the files used
+The files used are bikeshare.py

-### Credits
+Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Credit to Udacity.com